 Media as a Watchdog

-A watchdog is an independent party that keeps an eye on the government or businesses to make sure they operate well.
+A watchdog is an independent party that monitors the government or businesses to ensure they operate well.

 Media as a watchdog is critical because it helps keep people in power accountable for their actions.

 The media is like an aggressive watchdog that keeps politicians in check.